-- Job Related – Credit and noncredit, undergraduate or graduate level noncredit or training that is required by the University, or by law or regulations, to maintain salary, status, or current position (if the requirements serve a business purpose of the University), or taken to maintain or improve skills required in the employee’s present work.
+Job related education: Credit and noncredit, undergraduate or graduate level noncredit or training that is required by the University, or by law or regulations, to maintain salary, status, or current position (if the requirements serve a business purpose of the University), or taken to maintain or improve skills required in the employee’s present work.

-- Career Related – Undergraduate and graduate level courses and professional development courses which will qualify an employee for advancement.
+Career related education: Undergraduate and graduate level courses and professional development courses which will qualify an employee for advancement within the UW System or Wisconsin State Government.
 Courses for personal enrichment do not qualify.

 - Management’s decision to authorize educational assistance should be based on the determination that successful completion of the course will be beneficial to both the University and the employee in terms of increased knowledge, abilities, and skills.
 Examples of courses which are deemed to benefit both the University and the employee include:

-- courses which provide knowledge and skills directly related to maintaining or improving current job skills;
+- courses which are directly related to maintaining or improving current job skills;

 - courses mandated by law or regulation in order for the employee to retain the job;

-- courses directly related to the profession in which the employee is currently working, current classification, or classification series;
+- courses directly related to the profession in which the employee is currently working;

 - courses which provide for career development within the University, including those which are a necessary elective for completion of such degree.